mheler/resume/README.md

 # resume
-My one page CV written in Latex
+My one page CV written in LaTeX